Structure of British Sport

 The aims of each Sports Council are to:

-- increase participation in sport and physical recreation
+- Increase participation in sports and physical recreation.

 The Sports Council: